It’s been another extraordinary week in the life of Clapton FC.

 So too was the clubhouse and the concrete laid for existing pathways and small terrace behind the goal, now rather overgrown.

 The only significant infrastructure works completed at the Spotted Dog since 2000 appear to be the turnstiles, outdoor toilet block, a new gate and the extension to the Scaffold.
+(It has since emerged that the toilets were donated to the club free of charge).

 We also know that some ground works have been funded by donations and outside grants, such as £3,000 ‘Emergency Flood Relief’ funding received from Sport England to re-seed the pitch in 2014.